 I wanted to recover but I didn’t know what to do.
 I wanted to recover purposefully but I didn’t want to force it.
 I wanted to recover intelligently but I didn’t want to fake it.
 I wanted to recover in a way that would let me connect with people but I didn’t know how they would receive me.
 I wanted to recover the right way, hit on the perfect elemental blend, and in doing so share a sacred community with others in this world.
 But I didn’t know how, and I didn’t know where to start, and I didn’t know how to weave it all together.
 What I was looking at was a blank space and I didn’t know how to fill it.

 Without meaning to, I spoke.
 Without meaning to, I started a conversation.
-Without meaning to, there are more words on this page, and they have meaning that I didn’t initially intend to assign them.
+Without meaning to, there are more words on this page, and they have meant that I didn’t initially intend to assign them.

 Now I know where this is going.
 Now I see a parallel that couldn’t have existed had I never started – unsure as I was.
-Now I see that my words have meaning, and inspire engagement, and shed light on the heart of a process.
+Now I see that my words have meaning, inspire engagement, and shed light on the heart of a process.
 Now I can direct it, because I know that important material exists, I know that I created it, and I know I have the power to continue.
 I choose to go on speaking.

 Without instructing it, recovery allowed me to speak.
 Without intending to, my voice started conversations.
 Without even meaning to, I allowed the initial tiny steps to define the beginnings of my recovery path.

 Then I realized where recovery was taking me.
 I noticed parallels in my eating disorder-related fears and my life-related fears that never would have clicked had I not taken those steps, trapped as I’d felt.
 I saw that my steps had meaning, ignited engagement, and shed light on the heart of my recovery.
-I began to direct my recovery, because I knew my initial steps were building something and leading somewhere, and the stronger I became, the more empowered I felt to drive my recovery forward.
+I began to direct my recovery because I knew my initial steps were building something and leading somewhere, and the stronger I became, the more empowered I felt to drive my recovery forward.
 I chose to go on eating.